sematext/docs/docs/integration/alerts-pushover-integration.md

 ![Sematext Notification Hooks](https://sematext.com/docs/images/integrations/sematext-notification-hooks.png "Sematext Notification Hook")

 Enter required parameters and copy incoming Pushover Service API Key.
-Click Test button to confirm that Sematext app is sending data and save your Pig Panda alerts integration.
+Click Test button to confirm that Sematext app is sending data and save your Pushover alerts integration.

 ![Pushover Alerts Integration](https://sematext.com/docs/images/integrations/pushover-integration.png "Pushover Integration")

-**Done.** Every alert from your SPM app will be forwarded to Big Panda, where you can manage escalation policies and configure notifications to other services like HipChat, Slack, Zapier, Flowdock, and more.
+**Done.** Every alert from your SPM app will be forwarded to Pushover, where you can manage escalation policies and configure notifications to other services like HipChat, Slack, Zapier, Flowdock, and more.